jwalthour/msld/mechanical/Mechanical notes.md

 ## Printing

 The backshell prints in three parts: left, right, and center.
 These are from the viewer's perspective - "left" has the button holes, "right" has the Pi.
+STL files for all three are found in this directory.

 Print settings I used common to all three parts:
 * PLA